syncfusion-content/document-processing-docs/Document-Processing/Excel/Excel-Library/NET/Charts/Chart-Legend.md

 # Chart Legend in Excel document

 Legends are visual pictorial hints that provide a viewer information that helps them understand an chart.
-Using DocIO, you can **customize the legend in the chart**.
+Using XlsIO, you can **customize the legend in the chart**.

 ## Add